MicrosoftDocs/bot-docs/articles/bot-design-conversation-flow.md

 ---
 title: Design and control conversation flow | Microsoft Docs
-description: Learn how to design and control complex conversation flows to provide a delightfully smooth user experience using the Microsoft Bot Framework.
+description: Learn how to design and control conversation flow in your bot to provide a good user experience.
 author: matvelloso
 ms.author: mateusv
 manager: rstand
 ms.topic: article
 ms.prod: bot-framework
 ms.date:
-ms.reviewer: rstand
+ms.reviewer:
 ---

 # Design and control conversation flow

 In a traditional application, the user interface (UI) is a series of screens.